 - Praise your child for sharing and being a good friend.

 - Point out daily examples of sharing, including those that don’t involve tangible items, such as sharing a story or sharing time together.
+Also, be a role model yourself and use it as a teachable moment.

 “As children get to be school age and beyond, the hope is that they continue to share on their own and recognize that sharing is how you make friends and develop social relationships,” said Dr. White.